Sonoma State University

 I. Understand how to store & query semi-structured data

-- You understand what is a semi-structured data model and why it is useful
+- You understand what a semi-structured data model is and why it is useful

 - You understand big data and how it affects DBMS structure.

-- You understand when to use key-value, wide column, document, and graph databases.
+- You understand when to use document, key-value, wide column, and graph databases.

-J. Create a DBMS-backed Application (details subject to change)
+J. Create a DBMS-backed Application

 Rubric and Grading System